Maikuolan/Common/_docs/Request.md

 #### inCsv method.

 Checks for a value within comma-separated values (CSV).
 Returns true when the value is found and false otherwise.
-This is used internally to process the `Disabled` member, and also made public for the benefit of use at the implementation elsewhere.
+This is used internally to process the `Disabled` property, and also made public for the benefit of use at the implementation elsewhere.

 ```PHP
 public function inCsv(string $Value, string $CSV): bool;